 How Taiwan came to recognize same-sex marriage

-Taiwan is home to a large LGBT community and has hosted the biggest in Asia for 17 years.
+Taiwan is home to a large LGBT community and has hosted the biggest pride parade in Asia for 17 years.
 Despite this, the decision was still a controversial move.

 In 2015, LGBT rights activist Chi Chia-wei filed a request to the Constitutional Court, asking to revise the definition of marriage in Taiwan’s civil code.
 A similar request was filed by Taipei city government in the same year after three same-sex couples filed an administrative lawsuit against the government when their marriage registrations were rejected.

 In 2017, Taiwan’s Constitutional Court ruled that the article in Taiwan’s civil code which said that marriage was between a man and a woman was unconstitutional.
 The Court gave the Taiwanese parliament a two-year deadline to amend or enact new laws regarding same-sex marriage.